 This is how I kept out of the red.
 I hope some of these tips are helpful to you.

 It turns out I had a lot of recurring monthly expenses that I did not need, such as paid font services (I use Google Fonts now) and two hosting accounts (I consolidated, saving $20 a month or $240 a year).
 I kept Amazon Prime, which I use for everyday items, holiday shopping, and (now) groceries!
 I pause Netflix during months I’m not using it.
 I also pay for Crunchyroll.

 After looking at my meager phone use and deciding that, yes, I could live without unlimited data (I have access to wifi at home and work), I switched from a $90/month plan to a $40/month plan.
 I’m careful with my phone, so I’ve had it for three years. $50/month savings or $600 a year.

-Eliminate the K-Cups.
 So when the Keurig came out, I was one of those people who made fun of people who owned them.
 Then I received one as a wedding gift and fell in love.
 It’s so handy when you’re bleary eyed with whining puppies at 5am!
 (Puppies are now almost five years old; how time flies.)
 I used to buy K-Cups monthly.
 Even at Walmart, they were about $11 for 18 (about 61 cents a cup of coffee).
 It was cheaper than Starbucks, so I happily bought a couple boxes a month, and more when there were fun holiday flavors!
 Or anything that sounded delicious!
 Chocolate raspberry?
 Yes, please!
 Fast forward to today.
 I found Ekobrew refillable K-cups, a one-time purchase, and a tub of ground Folgers for $4.
 That lasts me about two months depending on coffee consumption (it makes 90 6oz cups).
 Coffee spending went from roughly $25/month to $2/month (saving $276 a year).

 Eating at home was easy for me when I was first newly single, and it’s been easy for me to maintain it!
 I’ve learned to love cooking at home (ask me about my newfound love of tofu!) or going to a family member’s house.
 My spouse and I used to eat out several times a week, and it seemed like we always spent around $70.
 I tended to pick up the check.
 Eliminating dining out saves easily $200 a month, which I spend on groceries and dog food.

 Over the years, I’ve witnessed friends who struggle to pay their bills continue to order in lunch at work a few times a week.
 They’re easily spending $20-$80, depending on the restaurant.
-I adore getting to eat a hot lunch at work, and once in a while I splurge, but I stock on on protein bars, granola bars, and oatmeal packets.
+I adore getting to eat a hot lunch at work, and once in a while I splurge, but I stock up on protein bars, granola bars, and oatmeal packets.
 My office now stocks bread and peanut butter, so we can all make sandwiches on a busy day!
 Little daily expenditures, even if they don’t seem like a lot, can really add up by the end of the month.

 I used to order Dominos about once a month, to the tune of $25 (pizza, chocolate lava crunch cake, delivery fee, tip).
 That’s not unreasonable, but now I buy frozen pizzas (hellooooo, DiGiorno) and keep them in the freezer for pizza cravings.
 One frozen pizza feeds me for three days, and they only cost around $5.
 When I want a chocolate lava cake, I bake my own.